Student Materials for Learning About Hearing Loss & Hearing Aids

 An engaging infographic that will inform students of how hearing aids have developed over time.
 An interesting way of taking newly learned information about the parts of the hearing aid and how they function and apply this knowledge to hearing aids across time.

 A great message and fun illustrations for elementary students.
-It shows a boy with hearing aids showing off his devices to peers.
-I describes hearing aids, their parts, FM systems and why they help and finally how to troubleshoot amplification issues.
-It also goes through communication ‘tips’ for peers and self-advocacy tips for kids with hearing loss.
+The main character shows off his hearing aids to his peers.
+It describes hearing aids, their parts, FM systems and why they help and finally how to troubleshoot amplification issues.
+Includes communication ‘tips’ for peers and self-advocacy tips for kids with hearing loss.
 It ends with the image of an audiogram showing the range for quiet and loud.
 Overall, this one little book covers most of what kids should know and protrays a healthy self-image and empowering message.
-Can also comes with a Literacy Booster CD.
+Book can be purchased individually or along with a CD.

 Regardless of whether one’s child has a hearing disability or not, this is a wonderful and absolutely adorable book for children of all ages.
 The steps that Oliver must undertake to finally hear again is so true in real-time and aptly written for younger children to understand.
 First graders are able to read nearly all this book without help and ask their questions throughout it because they are naturally curious.